Skip to main content

 Oberwallsee Castle, locally known as Burg Oberwallsee, lies on a hill above the village of Bad Mühllacken, in the province of Upper Austria in Austria.

-In 1364 Eberhard von Wallsee, a local governor, got permission from the Lord of Freudenstein, to build a castle here and give it his name.
-It was finished around 1386 and called 'Oberwallsee' as Eberhard already owned a castle with the name 'Niederwallsee' in Lower Austria.
+In 1364, Eberhard von Wallsee, a local governor, got permission from the Lord of Freudenstein to build a castle here and give it his name.
+It was finished around 1386 and called 'Oberwallsee' because Eberhard already owned a castle named 'Niederwallsee' in Lower Austria.

-In 1620, during the Thirty Years' War, Ferdinand II, Holy Roman Emperor confiscated the possessions of the Hofmanns and annulled the sale of the castle in 1584 to the Schmidtauers.
+In 1620, during the Thirty Years' War, Ferdinand II, Holy Roman Emperor, confiscated the Hofmanns' possessions and annulled the 1584 sale of the castle to the Schmidtauers.
 Ferdinand gave the castle to Johann Ulrich von Eggenberg, Duke of Krumau, who again installed a warden in the castle.

-When, in 1717, the Von Eggenbergs died out, ownership of Oberwallsee Castle fell to Count Gundaker Thomas Starhemberg.
+When the Von Eggenbergs died out in 1717, ownership of Oberwallsee Castle passed to Count Gundaker Thomas Starhemberg.
 Because he resided and had his administration in Eschelberg Castle, Oberwallsee Castle was left to fall into decay.
 Only a farm in the outer ward stayed active.
-In 1931 the ruined castle was sold by Prince Ernst Rüdiger Camillo von Starhemberg to commoners.
+In 1931, the ruined castle was sold by Prince Ernst Rüdiger Camillo von Starhemberg to commoners.
 Several other owners followed.

-At present Oberwallsee Castle is private property and there is a private residence in the buildings in the outer ward.
-Therefore, and because the ruin is in danger of collapse, it can not be visited.
+At present, Oberwallsee Castle is private property, and a private residence occupies the buildings in the outer ward.
+Therefore, because the ruin is in danger of collapse, it can not be visited.
 A nice castle ruin.

 Gallery